mmuller88/cdk-alps-graph-ql/README.md

 # Thanks

 - To Pahud for the helpful AWS CDK Construct video: https://www.youtube.com/watch?v=cTsSXYOYQPw
-- Mike Amundsen for the ALPS API idea and help
+- Mike Amundsen for the ALPS API idea and help.

 # ALPS API